Note: This is the first in a series of blogs on the science of tea. Learn why it’s good for you, and all about the myriad kinds of tea (we love tea!)

 Caffeine is an important consideration, especially sensitive as we are here in Florida.
-Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but to the novice or the beginning tea drinker, caffeine can create problems.
+Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but caffeine can create problems for the novice or the beginning tea drinker.
 A wonderfully flavored black tea like our Organic Strawbango might not be the best tea to drink after dinner.
-I always ask the server for their home number, when ordering herbal or caffeine free beverages, so if I am awake at 2:30 in the morning, I know who to call.
-When in doubt, go with an herbal, rooibos or fruit tea.
-You can’t go wrong with our Organic Peppermint, Selby Select Rooibos or Siesta Tea (fruit tea)
+I always ask the server for their home number when ordering herbal or caffeine-free beverages, so if I am awake at 2:30 in the morning, I know who to call.
+When in doubt, go with an herbal, rooibos, or fruit tea.
+You can’t go wrong with our Organic Peppermint, Selby Select Rooibos, or Siesta Tea (fruit tea)

-2. Loose leaf tea or teabags
+2. Loose leaf tea or tea bags

-We are quite partial to loose leaf tea at Local Tea Co, tea lovers and experienced tea drinkers tend to prefer a loose leaf tea.
-The tea typically will be of a better quality, fresher and a much better value.
-It cost money for the convenience of bagging tea!
-Loose leaf teas also provides more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
-That said, teabags especially biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
-Check out the many options of our tea samplers available in loose leaf or in sachets.
+We are quite partial to loose leaf tea at Local Tea Co.
+Tea lovers, and experienced tea drinkers tend to prefer loose leaf tea.
+The tea typically will be of better quality, fresher, and a much better value.
+It cost money for the convenience of bagged tea!
+Loose-leaf teas also provide more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
+That said, teabags, especially the biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
+Check out the many options of our tea samplers available in loose-leaf or sachets.
 If they don’t love the tea, it can always be served to guests when they come over for a cuppa.

 3. Flavored tea or and pure blends

-Would you rather a gift of Organic Sarasotan Breakfast blend (an unflavored pure blended tea) or our Organic Earl Grey (flavored with the oil of Bergamot), this may be the easiest comparison.
-Though there are so many spectacular blended teas from our Goji Green or Jasmine green tea with flowers to our Cochin Masala Chai or our many rooibos blends.
+Would you rather a gift of Organic Sarasotan Breakfast blend (an unflavored pure blended tea) or our Organic Earl Grey (flavored with Oil of Bergamot)?
+This may be the easiest comparison.
+There are so many spectacular blended teas from our Goji Green or Jasmine green tea with flowers to our Cochin Masala Chai or our many rooibos blends.
 What is better than a strong cup of pinhead gunpowder green tea or a pure Organic Sencha.
 Maybe a pot of our ruby Organic Red Berries that you can share with the kids or enjoy as an iced tea later in the day.
-Tough one, but that is why you are an expert gift giver, and you really can’t go too wrong!!
+Tough one, but that is why you are an expert gift-giver, and you really can’t go too wrong!!

 Is the gift for a serious tea drinker, someone loaded with tea accessories?
 Do they really need another tea ball with an elf Fob?
 Go with an expensive porcelain mug with painted flowers.
 Our cat mugs sold incredibly well at our Selby Gardens Tea Shop, and they still sell floral mugs in the Garden Shop.
-Or for a more modern gift, one of the newer steep-in-one traveling mugs.
-There are lots of options for tea lovers, and for the newbie just starting their tea journey, a box of tea bags or a few mesh balls of different sizes or tea spoons will spark a conversation.
-Or get them an inspired gift, maybe a bamboo tea basket and challenge them to figure it out!
-And there is also the whole category of things that can be added to tea that make for a wonderful gifts, honey or jams are always welcome.
+Or, for a more modern gift, one of the newer steep-in-one traveling mugs.
+There are lots of tea lovers’ options, and for the newbie just starting their tea journey, a box of tea bags or a few mesh balls of different sizes or teaspoons will spark a conversation.
+Or get them an inspired gift, maybe a bamboo tea basket, and challenge them to figure it out!
+And there is also the whole category of things that can be added to tea that make for wonderful gifts; honey or jams are always welcome.

 Most important is not to overthink your gift.
-The person you are gifting is going to appreciate the gesture you are making, and the thought behind this gift.
-They will love it as much they love you.
-Find a clever and creative tea, we recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
-Find a tea that has some meaning, or to be realistic, something that can easily be ‘Regifted’.
+The person you are gifting will appreciate the gesture you are making and the thought behind this gift.
+They will love it as much as they love you.
+Find a clever and creative tea.
+We recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
+Find a tea that has some meaning or be realistic, something that can easily be ‘Regifted.’

 Pear Mu Tan is a White tea grown in Fujian Province, China.
-White teas are surrounded by folklore and mystique heralded from ancient China when this delicate tea was proclaimed by Emperors as “the culmination of all that is elegant”
+White teas are surrounded by folklore and mystique heralded from ancient China.
+Emperors proclaimed this delicate tea as “the culmination of all that is elegant.”

-White teas are the least processed of all the categories of tea.
-The newest leaves are carefully picked when they have a silvery appearance which comes from the hair or ‘hao’.
-They are lightly withered which turns them into an artists palate of hues, ranging from silver to green to brown and results in a light fluffy mixture of leaf pieces that yield a subtle and delicate flavor.
+The least processed of all tea categories, white is is natural.
+The newest leaves are carefully picked when they have a silvery appearance from the hair or ‘hao.’
+They are lightly withered, which turns them into an artist’s palette of hues.
+From silver to green to brown, the results are a light, fluffy mixture of leaf pieces that yield a subtle and delicate flavor.

-I had been asked several times about a Pear tea and after using this tea for several days in my travel mug, I knew we had to have it!
-This type of White tea is known as Pai Mu Tan which means “white peony” and is produced from a variety of tea bush called chaicha, so it seemed natural to name this tea Pear Mu Tan.
+I had been asked several times about Pear tea.
+After using this tea for several days in my travel mug, I knew we had to have it!
+This type of White tea is known as Pai Mu Tan, which means “white peony.”
+The tea is produced from various tea bush called chaicha, so it seemed natural to name this tea Pear Mu Tan.

-There is evidence that Pear has been used as a food since prehistoric times so is a perfect partner for White tea.
-To compliment the pear, there are dried apple pieces, mango cubes and marigold blossoms which results in shimmering golden liquor with a lingering fragrance and sweet, fresh mellow taste.
-This is a truly beautiful tea both dry and infused.
+There is evidence that Pear has been used as a food since prehistoric times.
+In other words, a perfect partner for White tea.
+To complement the pear, there are dried apple pieces, mango cubes, and marigold blossoms.
+Besides, the shimmering golden liquor has a lingering fragrance and sweet, fresh mellow taste.
+This is a lovely tea, both dry and infused.